No matter how successful we are now, we were all once amateur bloggers.

 The thing is, everyone has their own plan and strategy.
 You can’t just take a piece of someone’s promotional strategy and expect it to work.

-My course, Traffic Subscribers Yours, is my complete step-by-step system to learn how to promote your blog, get more traffic and your first 1K subscribers.
-Enroll in Traffic Subscribers Yours if you want to learn my proven traffic and list building strategies that have helped hundreds of students just like you grow their blog audience today. 🙂
+My course, List Building Incubator, is my complete step-by-step system to learn how to start, grow, & monetize your email list.
+Enroll in List Building Incubator if you want to learn my proven list building strategies that have helped hundreds of students just like you grow their audience today. 🙂

-I also recommend my free list building webinar on the 3 key strategies that got me 10,000 subscribers in the last 12 months: 3 Key Strategies Behind How I Gained 10,000 Subscribers In The Last 12 Months
+I also recommend my free list building webinar on the 3 key strategies that got me 10,000 subscribers in the last 12 months: 3 Key “Ice To Fire” List Building Blueprints That Helped Me To Go From 5 To 40,527 Subscribers (& 10,582 Customers!)

 I used to look at other people’s blogs and think that I would never match up.
 How am I going to compete with that popular blogger that everyone loves?
 Oh look at her shiny website.
 Oh look at the hundreds of customers he has.